ErSantis/Road_Fighter_Costa_Colombian_Edition/README.md

 ![GameSketch 06_07_2022 12_55_24](https://user-images.githubusercontent.com/93928718/177613400-be00ec68-76ae-462c-b41b-ff1321acf0a8.png)

-- Race: start the game.
+- Carrera: start the game.
+- Free Race: infinite gamemode
 - Garage: choose the color of the car.
-- Options: enable or disable music and choose the difficulty of the game.
+- Opciones: enable or disable music and choose the difficulty of the game.
-- Credits: display a window showing information about the creators of the game.
+- Creditos: display a window showing information about the creators of the game.

 ### Carrera